 MMM owns 12 shares of the Whitney Ditch used primarily to provide replacements for the Parsons Mine under Martin Marietta's Parsons Mine Substitute Water Supply Plan (WDID 0302583).
-The SWSP allows the use of excess replacement credit associated with the subject 12 Whitney Ditch shares in other gravel pit SWSPs.
+The Parsons Mine SWSP allows the use of excess replacement credit associated with the subject 12 Whitney Ditch shares in other gravel pit SWSPs.
 The shares can be delivered either directly to the river for immediate credit or delivered to a recharge pond (Parsons Mine Recharge Area, WDID 0302067) for lagged recharge accretion credits.
-This SWSP will utilize 4.5 acre-feet of excess recharge credits during the month of October 2019.
-The current Parsons Mine Substitute Water Supply Plan is only valid through May 31, 2019; the 4.5 acre-feet of accretions dedicated to this SWSP for the month of October 2019 will be deducted from the amount of replacement water available for use in any renewal of the Parsons Mine Substitute Water Supply Plan covering October 2019.
+This SWSP will utilize 2.5 acre-feet of excess recharge credits during the month of April 2020 and 2.7 acre-feet of excess recharge credits during the month of October 2020.
+MMM provided revised projections for the Parsons Mine SWSP operations on January 28, 2020 that include sufficient excess recharge credits during the month of April 2020.
+The current Parsons Mine Substitute Water Supply Plan is only valid through May 31, 2020; the 2.7 acre-feet of accretions dedicated to this SWSP for the month of October 2020 will be deducted from the amount of replacement water available for use in any renewal of the Parsons Mine Substitute Water Supply Plan covering October 2020.
 Return flow obligations will be accounted for and replaced under the Parsons Mine Substitute Water Supply Plan.